mufkuw/m-paperless/docs/usage.md

 the consumer goes about the process of parsing them with the OCR, indexing what it finds, and storing it in the media directory.
-You should think of this folder as a temporary location, as files will be re-created inside Paperless-ngx and removed from the consumption folder.
+You should think of this folder as a temporary location, as files will be re-created inside M-Paperless and removed from the consumption folder.

 Getting stuff into this directory is up to you.
 If you're running Paperless on your local computer, you might just want to drag and drop